Free speech fight: Sioux City, Iowa

 Sioux City was considered a very strategic town for workers to stage free speech fights in because it was "a gateway for laborers entering and leaving summer employment in agriculture and construction in the Dakotas."
 Since those employment opportunities for the workers were seasonal, many of them returned to spend the winter in Sioux City, where the Wobblies attempted to provide them incentives to join their Free Speech Fight such as by educating them and helping feed them over the tough winter.

 Over a thousand men were unemployed in Sioux City at the time during the winter of 1915.
 There had been a real push to get workers to come to Sioux City by business leaders there, but workers who arrived found that there were barely enough jobs for the local laborers.

-On the 15th of January, after facing even harsher conditions and struggling with unemployment, roughly 150 of the IWW-associated unemployed stormed the Commercial Club where many business leaders listened to them demand work and watched them take food.
+On 15 January, after facing even harsher conditions and struggling with unemployment, roughly 150 of the IWW-associated unemployed stormed the Commercial Club where many business leaders listened to them demand work and watched them take food.

 In response to the direct action of the IWW, Sioux City increased enforcement of vagrancy laws and began arresting more of the IWW members engaged in the Free Speech Fights.
 Their goal in doing so was to attempt to drive the IWW out of town, but, unsurprisingly, they achieved the opposite.
 The IWW demanded free speech rights to be granted in the city.
 They Wobblies were filling the city's jails and forced the hand of the city officials to attempt to strike a deal with them.
 Ultimately, they won the fight and free speech rights were granted to workers in Sioux City.

 Other free speech fights of the IWW

 The IWW followed with other free speech fights in Kansas City, Missouri; in Aberdeen and Wenatchee, Washington; and in Fresno, California.
 Tar and feathers, beatings, clubbings, and forcible deportations were used in addition to incarceration.
 The San Diego free speech fight was unique in that the IWW did not have a specific organizing campaign at stake.
 The IWW won all of these free speech fights.

-In early 1913, IWW members in Denver, Colorado fought a lengthy free speech fight.
+In early 1913, IWW members in Denver, Colorado, fought a lengthy free speech fight.
 Denver authorities had refused to allow the Wobblies to speak on street corners, so union members filled the jails for months.
 The union won the right to speak to workers, and within a year had formed two Denver branches.

 Other locations of free speech fights by the IWW included Duluth, Minnesota; Portland, Oregon; New Castle, Pennsylvania, and New Bedford, Massachusetts.